ALIRE-HES-SO/llm-sft-workshop/docs/usecase1.md

     This is a _gated_ model, which means you will require access approval before use.

     * Visit its [Hugging Face](https://huggingface.co) page at [`google/gemma-3-270M-it`](https://huggingface.co/google/gemma-3-270m-it)
-    * Review and agree to Google's usage license.
+    * Review and agree to Google's usage license
-    * Verify the page shows _"You have been granted access to this model"_.
+    * Verify the page shows _"You have been granted access to this model"_

     Once approved, you can proceed.